 I already felt so exhausted at this point, and began to get so nervous about pushing.
 Again, my mom, sweet husband and best friend coached me through the next three hours.
 They were all counting and reminding me to breathe.
 At this point, I am convinced my epidural was gone.
 I could feel everything.
 The pain was so intense it took my breath away, but while I was pushing there was temporary relief.
 At the two hour mark, I could tell on the nurses face that she didn't think it was going to happen.
 She told me that baby's head was not tucked with the crown of her head facing down.
 Instead her head was lifted and it was her forehead that kept pushing down on my pelvic bone.
 This was making it extremely difficult to get her underneath my pelvic bone.
 My doctor came in and told me that I could push for another hour, but then we might need to talk about a c-section.
 I began to cry and feel panicky.
 I didn't want a c-section, but I didn't know how much longer I could keep going.
 Between contractions I felt like I was blacking out, I would fall into a deep sleep and the pain of the next contraction would wake me from it and I would push.
 I did this for another hour.

 At 9:00 pm the nurse left to go get the doctor and I knew I was going to need a c-section.
 I just kept crying.
 I was crushed and felt like I had failed.
 At this point, I was demanding an epidural and the strongest one they had.
+I had let the epidural run out because I wanted to push effectively.
 Probably 20 minutes later, the anesthesiologist came back and gave me a spinal which made me completely numb from about the ribs down.
 Brandon started putting his scrubs on, and they made my parents and Kandi leave the room.
 They wheeled me down the hall and began to set up in the Operating Room.
 Brandon had to stand outside while they set up, and I was alone in the room, scared, nervous but so ready to meet our little girl.
 The spinal made me shake uncontrollably, which I felt was taking up the little energy I had left.
 Finally Brandon was able to come in, and just sat by my side holding my hand.

 Over the next half an hour I could feel pressure and tugging and couldn't believe how rough it seemed to be to get her out.
 We heard all four doctors gasp at the same time, and one said "Look at the size of that head!"
 I smiled up at Brandon because I knew that meant she was almost here.
 Brandon said it felt like an eternity before we heard her cry.
 Her cry was so loud and filled the whole room.
 I began to cry again.
 Brandon got to cut the cord (although it had already been cut - he just got to make it shorter :-)) and he got to see them weigh her and clean her off.
 He told me later that he had never seen a cone head like hers.
 Poor thing was being pushed and wedged against my pelvic bone for three hours.
 Her head looked normal a couple of hours later when I was awake enough to really see her.
 I remember laying there shaking, and feeling delirious while all of the doctors talked about her size.
 She was 9 pounds 13 ounces.
 A few minutes later Brandon brought her over to me and just laid her by my face.
 The feeling of her warm cheek against mine is one I will never forget.
 Brandon kept telling me how beautiful she was.
 In the recovery room about an hour later I got to really hold her and look at her, and feed her for the first time.
 She was truly everything I could have ever hoped for.